wajihnajjar/E-Tafakna-Assessment/korean-tutor/README.md

 - [ ] When all phrases have been marked with the status `Got it`, display a message congratulating the user for completing all of the phrases.
 - Take care not to alter the order in which phrases appear in the **Phrase List** view.

-**WHEN THIS STEP IS COMPLETE**: make a commit with the message "complete step five"

 ---